Chełm County: Neighbouring counties

 Apart from the city of Chełm, Chełm County is also bordered by Hrubieszów County to the south-east, Zamość County to the south, Krasnystaw County to the south-west, Świdnik County and Łęczna County to the west, and Włodawa County to the north.
 It also borders Ukraine to the east.

 Administrative division

-The county is subdivided into 15 gminas (one urban and 14 rural).
+The county is subdivided into 15 gminas (one urban, two urban-rural and 12 rural).
 These are listed in the following table, in descending order of population.
 (Gmina Rejowiec belonged to Krasnystaw County until 2006.)